KaylaKremer/PetFinderBot/README.md

 Please note: Both twit (https://www.npmjs.com/package/twit) and petfinder (https://www.npmjs.com/package/petfinder) packages are required to install in order to work.
 API tokens have also been left out, so you will need to provide your own.

+The Procfile is for the bot to be deployed onto Heroku.